 Product costs are one of the most important costs managers need to know.
-Knowing the cost of a product is a necessity to make sure that its price correctly or the company should increase or decrease production or even discontinue the product altogether.
+Knowing the cost of a product is necessary to ensure its price is correct, or the company should increase or decrease production or even discontinue the product altogether.

-Most of the companies use two different definitions of costs that are total product cost and Inventoriable product cost.
-The total cost is used by the company for internal decision making.
+Most companies use two different definitions of total product cost and Inventoriable product cost.
+The company uses the total cost for internal decision-making.
 It includes all the costs of the value chain.

-Head to Head Comparison between Period Cost vs Product Cost
+Head-to-Head Comparison Between Period Cost vs Product Cost (Infographics)

-Below are the top 7 differences between Period Cost vs Product Cost:
+Below are the top 7 differences between Period Cost and Product Cost:

 Key Differences Between Period Cost vs Product Cost

-Let us discuss some of the major differences between Period Cost vs Product Cost:
+Let us discuss some of the major differences between Period Cost and Product Cost:

-- Product cost is that cost which is directly or indirectly traceable with the product is called as the product cost.
-Direct cost like direct material cost and direct labour cost and indirect cost like manufacturing overhead.
-Period cost is a cost which is not traceable with the product is called as a period cost.
+- Product cost is that cost that is directly or indirectly traceable with the product.
+Direct costs include direct material and labor costs, and indirect costs include manufacturing overhead.
+Period cost is a cost that is not traceable with the product is a period cost.
 It means that period cost has nothing to do with the product.

-- Simply we can say that product cost is the cost which is considered for valuation of inventory, however, the period cost should not be considered for valuation of inventory.
+- Simply put, we can say that product cost is the cost of inventory valuation.
+However, the period cost should not be for inventory valuation.

-- If cost is due to resources related to manufacturing and production then it is considered as product costs, many countries’ product cost also known as inventoriable costs, if the cost is not part of manufacturing process then it is considered as a period cost.
+- If cost is due to resources related to manufacturing and production, then it is considered product cost.
+Many countries’ product costs are also inventoriable costs.
+If the cost is not part of the manufacturing process, it is a period cost.

-- Product cost is evaluated based on the volume because throughout the production product unit price will be the same only volume of it will change.
-However, the Period cost is based on time, expenditures identified more with a time period than with finished product costs.
+- Product cost is evaluated based on the volume because, throughout the production, the product unit price will be the same only volume of it will change.
+However, the Period cost is based on time.
+Expenditures are identified more with a time period than with finished product costs.

-- For financial reporting purposes, the product cost becomes a component of the cost of goods manufacturing and cost of goods sold and recorded in the balance sheet, however, for financial reporting purposes the period cost expenses to the income statement.
+- For financial reporting purposes, the product cost becomes a component of the cost of goods manufacturing and the cost of goods sold and is in the balance sheet.
+However, the period cost expenses to the income statement for financial reporting purposes.